This article was last updated by on

 2. Foliage Features

-Cow Parsnip has much larger light green leaves, while Poison Hemlock has relatively darker green leaves.
+Cow Parsnip has much larger light green leaves, while Poison Hemlock has darker green leaves.

-Meanwhile, the stems of Cow Parsnips are soft hairy and purplish green, but Poison Hemlock has hairless stems with irregular purple blotches.
+Meanwhile, the stems of Cow Parsnips are softly hairy and purplish green, but Poison Hemlock has hairless stems with irregular purple blotches.

 cow parsnip leaf vs poison hemslock leaf